- Windows Sandbox is a secure surrounding that detaches the running apps from the main system.

-Before anything else, you should know that it was first introduced on Windows 10, Microsoft including it in the newest OS too.
+Before anything else, you should know that although it was first introduced on Windows 10, Microsoft includes it in the newest OS, too.

-Note that Windows Sandbox can help you run untrusted apps into a lightweight isolated environment.
-But let’s see how does it actually work.
+Windows Sandbox can help you run untrusted apps in a lightweight, isolated environment.
+But let’s see how it works.

 How does a Sandbox environment work?

 The whole process of Windows Sandbox is running independently from your prime installation, as you can see in the picture below: